MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getsystemmetrics.md

 </dl>
 </td>
 <td width="60%">
 The system large height of an icon, in pixels.
-The <a href="/windows/desktop/api/winuser/nf-winuser-loadicona">LoadIcon</a> function can load only icons with the dimensions SM_CXICON and SM_CYICON.
+The <a href="/windows/desktop/api/winuser/nf-winuser-loadicona">LoadIcon</a> function can load only icons with the dimensions that SM_CXICON and SM_CYICON specifies.
 See <a href="/windows/win32/menurc/about-icons#icon-sizes">Icon Sizes</a> for more info.

 </td>
 </tr>